LinusBwana/django-rest-framework-my-journey/readme.md

      - PATCH - Partially update an existing resource
      - DELETE - Delete a resource
 4. **Easy-to-Read Data:** REST APIs returns the response in a standardized easy to read formats, typically JSON or XML formats.

-mixins and APIView - custome pagination generic and viewsets - global pagination